 In Mobile Suit Gundam SEED Destiny, Rau's "brother" Mu La Flaga faces no consequences of any kind for the atrocities he committed while suffering from amnesia as Neo Roanoke.
 In this case, it's most likely a combination of the fact that he himself is a victim of LOGOS's brainwashing, and that the crew of the Archangel know basically nothing about what he was up to before they took him in.

 In Mobile Suit Gundam: Iron-Blooded Orphans, Rustal Elion was never punished for his atrocities such as attempting to assassinate the Arbrau Prime Minister Makanai just to provoke a war between two Earth blocs, manipulating media into making Tekkadan as terrorists and using illegal weapons.
 And yet, for a man who wants to keep the status quo, he ends up ironically reforming Gjallarhorn only because three of the Seven Stars families had been extinct.
-In the end, he's seen as a "hero" for putting down McGillis and Tekkadan and helping Kudelia abolish the Human Debris system.
-Many viewers see this more of Pragmatic Villainy.
+In the end, he's seen as a "hero" for putting down McGillis and Tekkadan and helping Kudelia abolish the Human Debris system, which is as much Pragmatic Villainy as anything.

 Care to guess the ultimate fate of Goldie Musou, the main antagonist of Gunsmith Cats, a brainwashing, drug-dealing Psycho Lesbian crimelord?
 She ends up in a happy, debatedly consensual relationship with Misty Brown, a protagonist she once kidnapped, brainwashed and presumably raped.
 And she doesn't even quit being a drug-dealing crimelord, albeit becomes a less psychopathic one, because apparently, it'd be worse if she was ousted.